-The applicant seeks five adjustments to the development-related standards within Chapter 533 for the MU-1 zone.
-Four of these standards are applicable to multi-family buildings that include ground floor commercial uses.
-Because both phases of the Project include only residential uses and does not include ground floor commercial, these standards are inapplicable and four adjustments are sought under prong A(i) of this criterion.
+The applicant seeks six adjustments to the development-related standards within Chapter 533 for the MU-1 zone.
+Five of these standards are applicable to multi-family buildings that include ground floor commercial uses.
+Because the Project proposes residential uses and does not include ground floor commercial, these standards are inapplicable and five adjustments are sought under prong A(i) of this criterion.

-The fifth standard to be adjusted applies to residential developments and requires a minimum level of separation between ground floor residential entries and the street.
+The sixth standard to be adjusted applies to residential developments and requires a minimum level of separation between ground floor residential entries and the street.
 The Project is proposing to utilize breezeways which provide separation so may also be inapplicable; however, to the extent the City finds this standard applies, the proposal equally or better meets the purpose of this standard.
 This adjustment is sought under prong A(i) or alternatively, A(ii), of this criterion.